 - Deans and Directors, or their representatives, shall communicate clear expectations to staff, students, contractors and visitors on the appropriate and safe handling of chemicals.
-This includes, but is not limited to, providing:
+This includes, but not limited to, providing:

-- Location-specific and task-specific inductions, instruction and training to all staff, students, contractors and visitors who handle chemicals or processes involving such materials; and
+- location-specific and task-specific inductions, instruction and training to all staff, students, contractors and visitors who handle chemicals or processes involving such materials; and

-- Adequate supervision for staff, students, contractors and visitors, to develop a positive and consistent safety culture.
+- adequate supervision for staff, students, contractors and visitors, to develop a positive and consistent safety culture.